 Campus Wide Fire Alarm Upgrade – JMPE Electrical Engineers have been selected to design this project.
 Project is out to bid

 Stadium Field Renovation – Field renovation for soccer field will start at the end of May.
 This is really the renovation of the stadium/soccer field.
 This will start May 28th.
 Runways will get covered – 10k to repair once renovation is complete.
 Pam says that this cost is greater than 10k.
+Craig responded by stating that this cost estimate is based off of the repair work in these areas that took place this year.
+The final cost can not be determined until these areas are uncovered and a full assessment is completed to determine the scope of work.
 Discussion ensued.
 Craig discussed pulling the field after the last football game of the Fall semester.
 Track and field uses the facility all through the Fall.
-This would not work with their timeline.
+Craig responded that a temporary facility would be put in place for instructional classes if this project moves forward.
+Final project approval for this project will be made by the executive team not M&O. This would not work with their timeline.

 Practice Field Renovation – Field renovation will start at the end of May.